casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/upgrade-contract.md

 :::

-Now, we will deploy version 2 of the contract, which will add the counter_decrement entry point to an existing contract package on the chain.
+Now, let's deploy version 2 of the contract, which will add the counter_decrement entry point to an existing contract package on the chain.

 ```bash
 casper-client put-deploy \